Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 Opponent might respond with the Anglo-Indian defense

-Or with the "symmetrical variation"
+Or with the "symmetrical variation," in which Black mirrors your opening move:

+1. c4 c5

 Or with "King's English, queen's variation"

-1 c4 Nf6
+1. c4 Nf6

+English Opening: Caro-Kann Defensive System

+1. c4 c6

 ### Queen's pawn opening